 Should your work come back, you’re allowed to earn up to $18,240 annually when you’re under full retirement age.
 If you cross that threshold, $1 will be deducted from your benefit for every $2 earned above the limit.

-Different rules with higher limits apply for the year in which you reach full retirement age.
+Different rules with higher limits apply for the year in which you actually reach full retirement age.
 Get full details here.

 Recent Events Shift the Math on When to Take Social Security